The build-up to Imjin River

 The 29th Independent Brigade

 P'eng's forces were opposed by the UN's Ist Corps, principally by the British 29th Independent Brigade, which held a 15 kilometre section of the front line: if this collapsed, American units to the north-east would be cut off.
-Of the 29th Independent Brigade, the 1st Battalion, Gloucestershire Regiment (known as the Glosters) and C Troop, Light Mortar Battery, Royal Artillery held the principal invasion route towards Seoul.
+Of the 29th Independent Brigade, the 1st Battalion, Gloucestershire Regiment (known as the Glosters) and C Troop, 170th Independent Mortar Battery, Royal Artillery held the principal invasion route towards Seoul.
 The Glosters under Lieutenant-Colonel Carne, together with the Royal Artillery and the reserves, had 773 men holding three points, after which there was a 3 kilometre gap before the Royal Northumberland Fusiliers' position on the right.
 The Royal Ulster Rifles and the tanks of the 8th King's Royal Irish Hussars were in reserve further down the road to Seoul.

 The British soldiers were better armed than their opponents and many were veterans of the Second World War.
 They were however no match in numbers for the 27,000-30,000 Chinese troops who attacked them.